ibm-cloud-docs/databases-for-postgresql/reference-activity-tracker.md

 `databases-for-postgresql-user.create`|A user was created.
 A "-failure" flag is included in the message if the attempt to create a user failed.
 `databases-for-postgresql-user.delete`|A user was deleted.
 A "-failure" flag is included in the message if the attempt to delete a user failed.
 `databases-for-postgresql.backup.restore`|A restore from backup was created.
 If the attempted restore failed, a "-failure" flag is included in the message.
-`databases-for-postgresql.scale`|A scaling operation was performed.
+`databases-for-postgresql.resources.scale`|A scaling operation was performed.
 If the scaling operation failed, a "-failure" flag is included in the message.
 `databases-for-postgresql.whitelisted-ips-list.update`|The whitelist was modified.
 A "-failure" flag is included in the message if the attempt to modify the whitelist failed.
 {: caption="Table 1.
 List of Events and Event Descriptions" caption-side="top"}